esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidElement2D.rst

 	:figclass: align-center
 	:width: 9%
 | This relation is known as the Sommerfeld radiation condition.
-| The wave equation is to be solved in a volume :math:`\Omega_F`, subject to boundary conditions on its surface :math:`\Gamma_n`, leading to the following strong form for the fluid:
+| The wave equation is to be solved in a 2D region (area) :math:`\Omega_F`, subject to boundary conditions on its surface :math:`\Gamma_n`, leading to the following strong form for the fluid:
 .. figure:: figures/FSI_FE/S_form.png
 	:align: center
 	:figclass: align-center
 	:width: 17%
-| After multiplication by a weight function, integration by parts, application of the divergence theorem and susbstitution of BCs the weak form is shown below:
+| After multiplication by a weight function, integration by parts, application of the divergence theorem and susbstitution of BCs the strong form of the problem is reduced to the weak form shown below:
 .. figure:: figures/FSI_FE/W_form.png
 	:align: center
 	:figclass: align-center